Yemen government rejects Iranian peace plan

 The Iranian plan calls for an immediate ceasefire and end of all foreign military attacks, humanitarian assistance, a resumption of broad national dialogue and "establishment of an inclusive national unity government."

 "We reject the Iranian initiative," Yemeni government spokesman Rajeh Badi told Reuters by telephone from Qatar's capital, Doha.
-"The goal of the initiative is only a political manoeuvre."
+"The goal of the initiative is only a political maneuver."

 Yemen's government and its main supporter, Saudi Arabia, have accused Iran of meddling in Yemen's affairs as part of an effort to dominate the region.
 Iran denies the allegations.